nebula-orchestrator/docs/docs/index.md

 2. Change envvars
 3. Stop\start\restart\rolling restart containers
 4. Force pull updated containers
-5. Change # of containers running per core
+5. Change # of containers running per core/instance
 6. Change image used
 7. Manage multiple apps over different worker servers, each server "pod" of apps is determined by what APP_NAME envvar value comma separated list you start the worker-manager container with, allowing you to mix and match for diffrent worker clusters while still managing all of them from the same api-manager containers.
 8. Mount volumes